2014 – for The Frank Horvat Band – 5:58

-- Take From Me The Frank Horvat Band - Frank Horvat, Christine Duncan (vocals), Justin Haynes (guitar), Joseph Phillips (bass) Buy on iTunes 05:58
+- Take From Me The Frank Horvat Band - Frank Horvat, Christine Duncan (vocals), Justin Haynes (guitar), Joseph Phillips (bass) 05:58

 Programme Notes

-I wrote Take From Me after I discovered an old notebook which contained angst and rage-filled poetry that my now wife, Lisa, had written as a teenager.
+I wrote Take From Me after discovering an old notebook containing angst- and rage-filled poetry that my now-wife, Lisa, had written as a teenager.
 The words really jumped out at me as something that would work well in a musical context.
-This is one of many poems that I used when writing for my two band albums, I Can See You and Strange Machine.
+This is one of many poems I used when writing for my two band albums, I Can See You and Strange Machine.

-Take From Me was actually recorded during the I Can See You sessions, but never made the cut for that album because it did not blend well with the other tracks.
-It fit better on Strange Machine because that was a much more stylistically eclectic album.
+Take From Me was actually recorded during the I Can See You sessions but never made the cut for that album because it didn’t blend well with the other tracks.
+It fit better on Strange Machine, as that was a much more stylistically eclectic album.

-Take From Me might be my most “rock” oriented song I’ve ever written.
-The vocal line is really virtuosic to show the true pain of this character – a lover scorned is never pretty!
-And the quirky electronics and percussion combined with Justin’s “unique” guitar improvisations really gives that extra edge that we were looking for in the studio.
+Take From Me might be my most “rock”-oriented song I’ve ever written.
+The vocal line is truly virtuosic, conveying the pain of the character – a lover scorned is never pretty!
+The quirky electronics and percussion, combined with Justin’s “unique” guitar improvisations, really gave the extra edge we were looking for in the studio.

 – Frank Horvat